evolutional/xgpro-logic/README.md

 Usage: xgpro-logic <command>

 Flags:
   -h, --help    Show context-sensitive help.
-      --version=STRING

 Commands:
   describe <path>
     Describes an .lgc file to stdout

   lgc <path> <output-path>
-    Create a lgc file from a toml file
+    Create a lgc file from an input file

 Run "xgpro-logic <command> --help" for more information on a command.
 ```